kentlius/to-do-list/README.md

 # to-do-list
-to do list web using html, css, and js
+to do list web using github copilot